-Blackberry scones are a delicious way to use your blackberry crops whether you’ve picked them yourself or bought them at the shops, great for a comforting autumn treat and so easy too.
+Blackberry scones are a delicious way to use your blackberry crops whether you’ve picked them yourself or bought them at the shops, great for a comforting treat and so easy too.

 These blackberry, lemon and white chocolate scones were a quick bake we made to use up some blackberries we picked the other day once again at our local pick-your-own farm.

 Picking fruit and veg has definitely been one of our favourite activities this summer!
 Baking is also an activity that I love to do with my kids, and that they enjoy too.
 Can’t think why!